The 11 Best Foods You Aren’t Eating

 There is a list of healthy foods people should be eating but aren’t.
 But some of his favorites, like purslane, guava, and goji berries, aren’t always available at regular grocery stores.

 Think of beets as red spinach, they are a rich source of folate as well as natural red pigments that may be cancer fighters.

-How to eat: Fresh, raw and grated to make a salad.
-Heating decreases the antioxidant power.
+How to eat: Fresh, raw, and grated to make a salad.
+Heating decreases antioxidant power.